-This is not a complete list, but it should give you an idea of how widely varied color associations can be.
+However, I know this is not a complete list, but giving you an idea of how widely varied color associations can be.

-When you’re choosing colors for your logo, you should think about the associations that people are most likely to make and use that information in your decision.
+Above all, when choosing colors for your logo, I believe you should think about the associations that people are most likely to make.
+Using that information in your decision.
 Here are some tips to help you do that:

-(d) Consider what shades of color to use.
+- (d) Considering what shades of color to use.
 A bright cerulean blue could work for a preschool but would be less advantageous for a cleaning company, which might choose a light, natural blue instead.

-(e) Finally, make sure that the colors you choose look good together and complement one another.
+- (e) Finally, making sure that the colors you choose look good together and complement one another.
 Often, using contrasting colors can help your logo stand out and attract attention.

-A good logo designer will be able to work with you to choose colors that are exactly right for your brand.
+A good logo designer will be working with you to choose colors that are exactly right for your brand.

-The colors you choose for your logo can have a significant impact on how well you are able to convey your branding message and connect with your customers.
+The color psychology and the colors you choose for your logo can have a significant impact on how well you are able to convey your branding message and connect with your customers.
 Instead of simply picking colors you like, take a step back and consider all the implications of your choices.
 The time you spend considering colors will pay off in the long run.